The Boarding School Question

 What was created to serve the elite has morphed to embrace and celebrate the passionately interested.
 Boarding school isn’t for everyone, but students who are mature, organized, intellectually curious, and actively engaged in their communities are ideal candidates.

-Michael Gary is Director of Admissions at Phillips Exeter Academy, a 9th through 12th-grade boarding and day school in Exeter, New Hampshire.
+Michael Gary formerly served as Director of Admissions at Phillips Exeter Academy, a 9th through 12th-grade boarding and day school in Exeter, New Hampshire.